FEDEVEL/fedevel-project-directory-template/README.md

 ### FEDEVEL Directory Structure
-This project contains directory structure which we use at FEDEVEL for projects.
+This project contains directory structure which we use at FEDEVEL for projects, however, feel free to use it in your company or for your own projects.
+You can always find the most recent version of this structure at https://github.com/FEDEVEL/fedevel-project-directory-template

 ### How to use it
 Each directory and subdirectory has a readme.txt file with detailed explanation about what files should be placed there.